dark-craft-studios/Shadow-Of-The-Ramlord/docs/Readme.md

 ![options-screenshot](screen-options.png)

-Don't worry, we block all hints from the base game so that you know each hint is relevant.
+We block all hints from the base game so that you know each hint is relevant.

 ## Experience